dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         Sets the size of the in-memory circular buffer in megabytes.
 Default 256 MB.

     -f, --format
         The format of the output trace file.
-This defualts to "netperf" on Windows and "speedscope" on other OSes.
+This defaults to "netperf" on Windows and "speedscope" on other OSes.

     Examples: